Updated January 5, 2026

 Tips for Moving Between Cities

-For those considering a move from Copenhagen to Tokyo, the cost savings can be substantial, particularly in housing and daily expenses.
+For those considering a move from Tokyo to Copenhagen, the cost savings can be substantial, particularly in housing and daily expenses.
 However, it's important to factor in salary differences and job opportunities.
-Conversely, moving from Tokyo to Copenhagen requires careful financial planning.
+Conversely, moving from Copenhagen to Tokyo requires careful financial planning.
 Consider negotiating salary adjustments that reflect the higher cost of living, and research neighborhoods outside the city center for more affordable housing options while maintaining reasonable commute times.

 Quality of Life Indices